This work is part of Public Realm R+D, an umbrella initiative; learn more about it here.

 Thursday, April 13

-Kendra J. Ross, dancer, choreographer, and teaching artist, gives us a glimpse of her latest work in progress.
+Kendra J. Ross, dancer, choreographer, and teaching artist, gave us a glimpse of her latest work in progress.

 Soles of Duende